ikaplan20/slackbot/README.md

 - override Welcome messages with commands referencing the same channel (class properties?)

-ADVANCED
+### ADVANCED
--beyond the analytics dashboard, use the analytics API for stateless slack messaging
+- beyond the analytics dashboard, use the analytics API for stateless slack messaging
--record user activity (investigate admin user auth token level permissions
+- record user activity (investigate admin user auth token level permissions
--create user activity reports for managers.
+- create user activity reports for managers.

-TBD
+### TBD
 Fetching data from other sources that is best displayed in slack